 Business owners need access to capital to keep their businesses going.
 Small business loans are an accessible way for new and old business owners to access this capital.
 Small business loans are used to start new companies or provide business owners with the money to buy new inventory, strengthen their financial foundation, or grow their business.
 However, it can be challenging to get access to any business loan when you have bad credit.

 This isn’t to say that business owners can’t get business loans with their bad credit.
-There are a handful of ways to get access to these loans despite your credit standing, but first, there are a few things you need to know about bad credit loans.
+There are a handful of ways to get access to these loans despite your credit standing, but first, there are a few things you need to know about loan for business with bad credit.

 What are bad credit business loans?